staxx6/nvim-config/doc/help.md

 ?TEXT : Search backwards
 n : Jump to next hit
 N : Jump to previous hit
-* : Search for the word under the cursor. n/N for next hit
+* and # : Search for the word under the cursor. n/N for next hit. # backward

 ## Move screen